taneishi/CheXNet_ddp/README.md

 The structure of the neural network is based on DenseNet121, and the output layer for classification into 14 diseases is added to the trained model by ImageNet, and fine-tuning is performed by ChestX-ray14.

 - [CheXNet](https://arxiv.org/abs/1711.05225)

+## Environments

+In addition to using GPUs with CUDA, this implementation includes code to accelerate with nodes equipped with Habana Gaudi.
+The Habana Gaudi was tested on Amazon Web Service (AWS) dl1.24xlarge instances.

 ## Usage